SukinaFatima02/Movie-review-sentiment-analysis/README.md

-# Movie Review Sentiment Analysis
+# Amazon Product Review Sentiment Analysis

-This project analyzes Amazon product reviews and predicts whether a review is **Positive** or **Negative** using Machine Learning.
+This project analyzes Amazon product reviews and predicts whether a review is **Positive** or **Negative** using Machine Learning and Natural Language Processing.

 ## Technologies Used